Please join us to honor immigrant leaders

 About the event

 The event highlights the impact refugee and immigrant women have on our economy and our communities, and it celebrates the achievements of women everywhere.
-The high point of the event is a lively conversation between the three honorees about their careers, work-life balance, and their success in fields traditionally dominated by men.
+Our speaking program features a conversation with our honorees about their life experiences.

 Why International Women’s Day?

-IINE serves nearly 2,000 refugees, asylees, and immigrants in Boston and Lowell, and Manchester, NH each year.
+IINE serves more than 2,500 refugees, asylees, and immigrants in Boston and Lowell, and Manchester, NH each year.
 Fifty percent of IINE program participants are women enrolled in refugee resettlement, job training and placement, English language classes, and legal services.

 The women we meet in IINE programs protected their families as they fled war and violence in Somalia, Congo, Iraq, El Salvador, Bhutan, and other countries.
 Since 2016, more than 150 families served by IINE list a woman as their head-of-household.
 IINE programs are designed to be responsive to and respectful of the unique lived experiences of women who have faced and fled persecution and distress.